Terrorism Act 2006

-The Terrorism Act 2006 is an Act of the Parliament of the United Kingdom that received royal assent on 30 March 2006, after being introduced on 12 October 2005.
-The Act creates new offences related to terrorism, and amends existing ones.
-The Act was drafted in the aftermath of the 7 July 2005 London bombings, and some of its terms have proven to be highly controversial.
+The Terrorism Act 2006 (c.
+11) is an act of the Parliament of the United Kingdom that received royal assent on 30 March 2006, after being introduced on 12 October 2005.
+The act creates new offences related to terrorism and amends existing ones.
+The act was drafted in the aftermath of the 7 July 2005 London bombings, and some of its terms have proven to be highly controversial.
 The government considered the act a necessary response to an unparalleled terrorist threat; it has encountered opposition from those who feel that it is an undue imposition on civil liberties, and could increase the terrorism risk.

-The act drew considerable media attention, not least because one of the key votes resulted in the first defeat of the government of Tony Blair on the floor of the House of Commons.
+The act drew considerable media attention, not least because one of the key votes resulted in the first defeat of Tony Blair's government on the House of Commons floor.

 Early history

 Home Secretary's letter

 On 15 July, shortly after the London bombings, the Home Secretary Charles Clarke wrote to the spokesmen for the Conservatives and Liberal Democrats, David Davis and Mark Oaten respectively, to ask their views on proposed terrorism legislation, in an attempt to seek consensus.
 His letter made it clear that the proposals were already under consideration before the bombings.
 It first proposed new criminal offences to allow police and intelligence agencies to intervene before the precise details of a planned terrorist act are known.

 The second proposal was to criminalise indirect incitement to commit terrorist acts, and would enable the United Kingdom to ratify the Council of Europe Convention on the Prevention of Terrorism (Article 5).
 The third proposal was to criminalise the providing or receiving of terrorism training, again in line with the Council of Europe Convention (Article 7).
 Clarke followed up this letter with a statement in the House of Commons on 20 July.